Are your quizzes useful?

 Accessing the D-score:

 The maximum item discrimination difference is 100 percent.
 This would occur if all those in the upper group answered correctly and all those in the lower group answered incorrectly.
 Zero discrimination occurs when equal numbers in both groups answer correctly.
-Negative discrimination occurs when more students in the lower group then the upper group answer correctly.
+Negative discrimination occurs when more students in the lower group than the upper group answer correctly (indicating an error in the analysis).